SydorykOleh/SydorykOleh.github.io/_portfolio/16_polardream.md

 shortname: 16_polardream
 ---

-Ride on submarine trough ocean,
+Movie is about a ride on submarine trough arctic.
+Shading and lighting for whole movie was done by me